mthjn/Joomla-Shortcode/README.md

 ###### Link to iframe

+Links to an iframe within Joomla installations: Page with no nice menu link can be set as URL in the shortcode, the shortcode type {iframe} will append a string query that will spit the page in a print-ready mode which will remove the header and footer.
+The iframe content can be a SP Page Builder page - editable by a non-techie person.

 #### Modify it

 Your own regex condition
 (onContentPrepare, line 45 and lower)[https://github.com/mthjn/Joomla-Shortcode/blob/master/shortcode-0.3/shortcode.php]

 Your CSS into header
 (onBeforeCompileHead, line 23)[https://github.com/mthjn/Joomla-Shortcode/blob/master/shortcode-0.3/shortcode.php]